What is your water company doing to cope with the dry weather?

 – Scottish Water

-A Scottish Water spokesperson told PA that there were no plans for water usage restrictions in Scotland.
+A Scottish Water spokesman told PA there were no plans for water usage restrictions in Scotland.

 – Northern Ireland Water

-A spokesperson for Northern Ireland Water said: “The amount of water in our impounding reservoirs is kept under continuous review and we are content with our current level of storage.
-However, it is imperative that customers continue to use water wisely, especially given the forecast for the next number of days.”
+A spokesman for Northern Ireland Water said: “The amount of water in our impounding reservoirs is kept under continuous review and we are content with our current level of storage.
+However, it is imperative that customers continue to use water wisely, especially given the forecast for the next number of days.

 The best videos delivered daily